SarvarKh/ofn-wiki/Setting-up-Stripe-on-an-OFN-instance.md

 ### Step 4.
 Set up your Connect webhooks
 Stripe can communicate important information about events that happen to connected accounts outside of the OFN via webhooks.
 At the moment, the OFN codebase has been configured to only listen for the most important webhook (deauthorisation of the platform by a connected account).
 This will allow the OFN to know about a disconnection request that is initiated from Stripe (rather than via the OFN).

-To set up this webhook, head to your Stripe Dashboard, click `API` from the side menu, and then click `Webhooks` from menu that appears near the top of the page.
+To set up this webhook, head to your Stripe Dashboard, click `Developers` from the side menu, and then click `Webhooks` from menu that appears beneath it.
 In the section titled `Endpoints receiving events from Connect applications`, click the `+ Add Endpoint` button.
 In the dialog that appears, enter the following for `URL to be called`:

 ````
 https://[YOUR OFN DOMAIN]/stripe/webhooks